AI-Based Stroke Rehabilitation Domiciliary Assessment System with ST_GCN Attention: Result

 \subsubsection{KIMORE Dataset Result}

-we compared RAST-G@ with baseline models using three metrics, (6), (7), (8).
-The results in Table IV, The model improved accuracy and maintained consistent performance across all five actions, indicating the model’s potential applicability not only to full-body tasks but also to diverse rehabilitation movements and assessment domains.
-Among the three evaluation metrics, MAD showed modest improvement over previous models, whereas RMSE and MAPE demonstrated substantially larger gains.
-This is because of the metric definitions.
-MAD averages absolute errors and is less sensitive to large deviations, whereas RMSE and MAPE capture the influence of large errors and their proportion relative to overall predictions.

-The results of Ex4 also provide an important indicator.
-Relative Works have reported particularly low errors for this action, which can be explained by its nature.
-This Exercise is pelvis rotations on the transverse plane while keeping other body parts fixed, where rotational variation provides better representation than translational displacement.
-In a Cartesian representation, depth (z-axis)serves as the primary feature, whereas in a quaternion representation, the motion can be more effectively expressed through roll and pitch axes.
-Thus, the method of Kuang et al. was well suited for this action, showed very small errors.
+We compared our model, RAST-G@, with baseline models using the three evaluation metrics defined in (6), (7), (8).
+As reported in Table IV, the proposed model achieved lower errors and maintained consistent performance across all five exercises.
+These results suggest that the model is applicable not only to whole-body tasks but also to a broader range of rehabilitation movements and assessment settings.
+Among the three metrics, MAD showed only modest improvement over prior models, whereas RMSE and MAPE exhibited substantially larger gains.
+This difference can be attributed to how the metrics summarize prediction errors.
+MAD averages absolute deviations and is less sensitive to large errors, while RMSE and MAPE more strongly reflect the impact of large deviations and their relative magnitude.
+Regarding Ex4, the results can be explained by its motion characteristics.
+Prior work has reported particularly low errors for this exercise, which is consistent with its motion characteristics.
+Ex4 mainly involves pelvic rotation in the transverse plane while other body parts remain relatively fixed.
+In this setting, rotational variation may be more informative than translational displacement.
+Under a Cartesian representation, z-axis can dominate the motion signal, whereas quaternion-based representations can capture rotational components more directly.
+Consequently, the method of Kuang et al. is well suited for Ex4 and yields very small errors.

-These result finds that our model is not specialized for a single action but instead maintains robust performance across a diverse set of movements.
-Its stability becomes more pronounced as the number of predicted actions increases and as inter-action variability grows.
-Consequently, RAST-G@ is advantageous for stroke rehabilitation assessment, where patient-specific movements differ and long-term monitoring is required.
+Overall, these results indicate that our model is not specialized for a single exercise but instead maintains robust performance across a diverse set of actions.
+This robustness becomes more evident as the number of evaluated exercises increases and inter-exercise variability grows.
+Accordingly, RAST-G@ is advantageous for stroke rehabilitation assessment, where patient-specific movement patterns vary substantially and long-term monitoring is required.